 - When you’re ready to make crêpes, thin the batter with water, using less water for thicker crêpes and more water for thinner ones.
 I find about 6 tablespoons to work well for this amount of batter.

 - Preheat a crêpe pan or large non-stick skillet over medium-high heat.
-Lightly grease the pan with butter, oil, or pan spray, then pour in enough batter to thinly coat the bottom of the pan (a scant ⅓ cup is good for 10-inch diameter crêpes); tilt and swirl the pan as you pour the batter to ensure an even coating.
+Lightly grease the pan with butter, oil, or pan spray, then pour in enough batter to thinly coat the bottom of the pan (a scant ⅓ cup is good for 8-to-9-inch diameter crêpes); tilt and swirl the pan as you pour the batter to ensure an even coating.

 To assemble the crêpes: